 - Students who are late or cannot attend school must contact the school and talk to the school service desk immediately.
-Day students must call in by 9:00 AM; night students must call in by 1:30 PM. - Students must request time off from school from the Education Leader. - Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time Monday through Friday schedule; ten (10) hours per day, 30 hours per week for full-time Tuesday through Thursday schedule; 20 hours per week for part-time students.
-Barbering students will attend Tuesday through Saturday a minimum of seven (7) hours per day, 35 hours per week for the first six (6) weeks and barbering students will attend Monday, Tuesday, Friday, and Saturday a minimum of seven (7) hours per day, 28 hours per week.
+Day students must call in by 8:00 AM; night students must call in by 1:30 PM. - Students must request time off from school from the Education Leader.

+- Students are required to be in attendance a minimum of seven (7) hours per day, 35 hours per week for the full-time schedule; 20 hours per week for part-time students.
 Holidays such as Thanksgiving, Christmas, and New Year's Day will be set according to the calendar each year.
 Students cannot bank hours and attend over 35 hours per week to make up for missing hours.
 If a student will miss hours during the week, arrangements must be made with the Learning Leader Advisor to make up those hours within the same week, or the hours missed will count against the hours allowed to miss and overtime charges can occur. - Lunches and breaks are scheduled for all students.
 Day students will take 30 minutes for lunch between 12:00 noon and 1:30 PM, if possible, according to their booking.
 Students should communicate with their instructor if they have not had lunch by 1:30 PM.

-Student Schedule Breaks Lunch 10 hr day 10 min. in the morning & 10 min in the afternoon 30 min.
+Student Schedule Breaks Lunch

 8 or 7 1/2 hr/day 10 min. in the morning & 10 min in the afternoon 30 min.

-6 hr/day 10 min. in the morning & 10 min in afternoon n/a 5 hr/day 10 min at mid-point of schedule n/a 4 hr/day 10 min at mid-point of schedule n/a
+6 hr/day 10 min. in the morning & 10 min in afternoon n/a

+5 hr/day 10 min at mid-point of schedule n/a

+4 hr/day 10 min at mid-point of schedule n/a